 Life Estate Reserved

-You may desire to leave your home or farm to Houston Baptist University at your death but would also like to receive a current charitable income tax deduction.
+You may desire to leave your home or farm to Houston Christian University at your death but would also like to receive a current charitable income tax deduction.
 A life estate reserved might offer the solution you need!

 Benefits of a life estate reserved